Da'Rel Scott

-Da'Rel Scott (born May 26, 1988) is a former American football running back.
-He was selected in the seventh round of the 2011 NFL Draft by the New York Giants.
-He played college football for the University of Maryland, where he was a starting running back.
+Da'Rel Scott (born May 26, 1988) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected in the seventh round of the 2011 NFL draft by the New York Giants.
+He played college football for the Maryland Terrapins.
 During the 2008 season, he was the second-leading rusher in the Atlantic Coast Conference, behind Jonathan Dwyer of Georgia Tech.